-Phenotypes are attributes such as hair colour, genetic height, pet allergies, and genetic sex.
-These attributes can be predicted accurately by raw
+Phenotypes are observable characteristics such as hair colour, height, pet allergies, eye colour, blood type, and gender.
+Phenotypic traits can be predicted accurately by genetic

-DNA analysis.
-Our DRom2.0 algorithm predicts and helps you autofill your online dating profile.
+analysis.
+DNA Romance's DRom2.0 algorithm predicts phenotypic traits from your DNA and helps complete your online dating profile.

 Online dating and phenotype compatibility.

-profile with a prediction of your “phenotype” based on your
+profile by predicting your “phenotype” based on your

-genotype .
-DRom2.0 uses a neural network and looks at Single Nucleotide Polymorphism (SNP) markers in the
+genotype (DNA code).
+DRom2.0 uses a neural network and looks at Single Nucleotide Polymorphisms (SNP) in the

-After uploading DNA files, users will be able to use DRom2.0 to autocomplete online dating profiles and predict phenotypic attributes.
+After uploading DNA files, users are able to use DRom2.0 to help autocomplete their online dating profiles and predict phenotypic attributes.
 With the DRom2.0 algorithm, DNA Romance

-users will enjoy a more authentic matchmaking experience with stronger profile completeness.
+users enjoy a more authentic matchmaking experience with stronger profile completeness.
 Besides knowing the overall

 Furthermore, DRom2.0 is a substantial enhancement of our existing

 concern online dating users.
-The good news is that DNA information can combat scammers with genetic verification helping to provide a safer environment for serious relationship-seekers.
-DNA Romance is the pioneer of
+The good news is that DNA information can help to combat scammers with genetic verification,

-Figure 1.
-DRom 2.0 the algorithm that predicts 'Phenotype' from DNA
+Figure 2.
+DRom 2.0 predicts 'Phenotype' using DNA data